-- On the ground that the person’s physical conditions makes it impossible or unreasonably difficult for the person to comply with those duties.
+- on the ground that the person’s physical conditions make it impossible or unreasonably difficult for the person to comply with those duties.

 A driver will only be exempt therefore if an exemption certificate has been issued and notice of exemption issued by the Council is exhibited on the vehicle in the prescribed manner.

-You can view the list of designated vehicles on the below link
+You can view the list of designated vehicles via the link below:

-List of accessible vehicles under section 167 of the Equality Act 2010, open in a new page
+List of accessible vehicles under section 167 of the Equality Act 2010